aamirstack-commits/aamirstack-commits/README.md

 ## About Me

-Senior Blockchain Engineer with **7+ years** of hands-on experience designing, building, and operating **production-grade blockchain systems**.
-Specialized in secure smart contracts, DeFi protocols, and cross-chain architecture across EVM and non-EVM networks.

-I focus on **security-first smart contract development** and reliable blockchain infrastructure.
-I have led and contributed to cross-chain DeFi platforms — including systems that processed **seven figure on-chain volume** with high availability and zero critical post-launch incidents.

-My experience spans protocol design, audits, optimization, testing, and production operations.
+## About Me

+Full Stack Developer with hands-on experience designing and building **production-ready web applications** from the ground up.
+Specialized in crafting clean, responsive frontends and robust, scalable backend systems.

+I focus on writing **clean, maintainable code** and delivering seamless user experiences — from pixel-perfect UI to well-structured APIs.
+As a **freelance developer**, I have worked with clients across different industries, turning ideas into fully functional digital products.

+My experience spans the full development lifecycle — from layout and design to server-side logic and deployment.

 ---

 ## Selected Impact & Experience

-- Contributed to systems securing **$180M+** in on-chain value using multi-signature wallets, role-based access control, and hardened deployment practices
-- Led smart contract optimization initiatives resulting in a **25% gas reduction** on core execution paths
-- Delivered production contracts with **extensive automated test coverage** for financial and permissioned logic
-- Built and maintained blockchain platforms supporting **high-volume NFT minting and DeFi interactions**
+- Built and delivered **multiple full stack web projects** using React, Node.js, and modern web technologies
+- Developed responsive, mobile-friendly frontends using **HTML, CSS, and JavaScript** with clean UI/UX practices
+- Designed and integrated **RESTful APIs** with Node.js backends connected to real databases
+- Worked as a **freelance developer**, collaborating with clients to turn their ideas into fully functional web applications
+- Continuously building and expanding skills through *

 ---